 The story is a pastiche of the worlds of Old New York and fin-de-siecle Decadence.
 The hero, a penniless French aristocrat, comes to America in search of an heiress and finds more than he bargained for.
 It’s a black comedy with a sprinkle of kinky romance told in the form of a society gazette gossip column.
 Themes include Old Money versus the nouveau riche, parasitic celebrity media, the age-old battle of the sexes, finding one’s true purpose in life, and the triumph of love over antisemitism.

 Here’s what colleagues are saying without even requiring a bribe:

-“The Disengage” is an iridescent tribute to the opulent decadence of the 1890s, veritable catalogue of references, an archive of echos, an inventory of allusions to The Lavender Decade.
+“The Disengage” is an iridescent tribute to the opulent decadence of the 1890s, veritable catalog of references, an archive of echos, an inventory of allusions to The Lavender Decade.
 Wilde and Wharton, and perhaps Whistler appear between the lines of this filigreed bonbon along with Aubrey Beardsley and Max Beerbohm, not to mention a touch of Dorothy Parker.
 But it’s only good fun if you like the period, puns, word play, impeccable literary references, and the juxtaposition of hilarious aesthetic concepts.
 A parody of a greeting card to an age when society merely demanded a well-tied neckcloth and knowing which fork to use.” — G. Bruce Boyer

 “Mix a cask of Amontillado and a brace of absinthe, Christian’s witty satire is an acidic take on Mrs. Astor’s Gilded Age and is a very jolly yarn that purviews an evil eye for our own age.” — Richard Press